hannesm/platform-blog/Signing-the-opam-repository.md

 this role (always self-signed; a single RM for developer, a quorum for other roles).
 An empty `key` field denotes deletion.

-#### Delegation files
+#### Delegation

-`/packages/pkgname/delegation` delegates ownership on versions of package `pkgname`.
+`/packages/pkgname/delegate` delegates ownership on versions of package `pkgname`.
 The file contains version constraints associated with keyids, _e.g._:

 ```
 last-updated: "2005-04-02T12:12:12Z"
 name: "{pkgname}"
-delegates: [
+delegation: [
   "thomas@gazagnaire.org"
   "louis.gesbert@ocamlpro.com" {>= "1.0"}
 ]
-quorum: "{n}"
 signatures: [ ... ]
 ```

-The file is always signed by the original developer submitting it (plus `n - 1` other key ids of the `delegates` set) and the RM who pushed it to the repository; or a quorum of 3 RMs (for hot-fixes or if developers managed to lock themselves out).
-The `quorum` field is optional, and defaults to 1.
+The file is always signed by some developer in the delegation list; or a quorum of RMs (for hot-fixes or if developers managed to lock themselves out).

 The `delegates:` field may be empty: in this case, no packages by this name are allowed on the repository.
 This is used to mark deletion of a package.